 With the most basic plan you get 30 GB of cloud storage with Google Drive.

-The biggest difference between Office 365 and G Suite is that you can use all the basic apps like Google Docs, Google Sheets, Gmail (gmail.com, not your domain), Hangouts Chat, Meet, Google Keep and Google Calendar for free if you have a Google account.
+The biggest difference between Office 365 and Google Workspace (formerly G Suite) is that you can use all the basic apps like Google Docs, Google Sheets, Gmail (gmail.com, not your domain), Hangouts Chat, Meet, Google Keep and Google Calendar for free if you have a Google account.

 You can use most of the Office 365 apps only if you have subscribed for a package.